Women Riders Now (WRN) is the #1 (number one) resource for

 Women Riders Now is packed with information for all levels and types of motorcyclists, from beginning cruisers to experienced sportbike riders.

 WRN is an online magazine that adheres to the highest standards in journalism.
 Like most print magazines, we are supported through advertising.
 We do not favor any one brand.
 We promote responsible riding and the wearing of proper riding gear.
 When we have control over the content of photo shoots, our riders wear proper gear at all times.
 Occasionally, we receive photos from contributors who are not wearing proper gear, which we post at our discretion.
 For more information, visit our FAQ page

 Our Founder and Editor

-is the founder and editor of Women Riders Now, which operates under the ownership of her company, Solitude Ranch Communications, LLC.
-Genevieve is a leader in the motorcycling industry and a 2001 inductee to the Sturgis Motorcycle Museum Hall of Fame.
-She's been covering the women and motorcycling "beat" full-time since 1999.
-Genevieve is regularly called upon by motorcycle dealerships, and motorcycle rally and industry event organizers to give speeches and presentations
+is the founder and editor of WRN, which operates under the ownership of her company, Solitude Ranch Communications, LLC.
+Genevieve has been covering the women and motorcycling "beat" full-time since 1999, and in 2001 she was inducted into the Sturgis Motorcycle Museum Hall of Fame.
+Genevieve is regularly called upon by motorcycle dealerships, rally organizers, and event organizers to give speeches and presentations

 to women riders around the country.
 She has been quoted in hundreds of newspaper and magazine articles

 on the subject of women and motorcycling.
 To read more about Genevieve, visit the Our Founder